ruitcatarino/vlrgg/README.md

 # vlrgg
 An Unofficial script to retrieve results and upcoming matches from [vlr.gg](https://www.vlr.gg/), a site for Valorant Esports match and news coverage.
+This script could've not been donw withour the use of the [Unofficial REST API for vlr.gg](https://github.com/axsddlr/vlrggapi) made by [Andre Saddler](https://github.com/axsddlr/).
 Built by [Rui Catarino](https://github.com/ruitcatarino)

 ## Usage